Drone Laws in Idaho (2023)

 These are drone laws that apply to the entire state of Idaho, and were created by the Idaho Legislature.

-This law prohibits the use of drones for hunting, molesting, or locating game animals, game birds, or fur-bearing animals.
+This law prohibits the use of drones for hunting, harassing, locating game animals, game birds, or fur-bearing animals.

 This law requires warrants for the use of drones by law enforcement, establishes guidelines for their use by private citizens, and provides civil penalties for damage caused by their improper use.

 This law prohibits the operation of drones without prior authorization on lands managed by the Idaho Fish and Game (Wildlife Management Areas) except in areas with identified public landing strips.
 Prior authorization can be granted through a permit, more information on that process can be found here.